-The Company owns a 100% interest of the Flor de Cobre copper project, with the exception of certain claims ("Candelaria claims"), where it has an option to earn 100% interest.
+The Company owns a 100% interest of the Flor de Cobre copper project, with the exception of certain claims ("Candelaria claims"), where it had an option to earn 100% interest.
+The Flor de Cobre copper project is subject to a 2% NSR to Globetrotters.
+The property is located in Peru.